 Lacey City Council

 The City operates under a Council-manager form of government.
-Under this form of government, an elected City Council is responsible for policymaking, and a professional city manager, appointed by the council, is responsible for administration of the City organization.
+Under this form of government, an elected City Council is responsible for policy making, and a professional city manager, appointed by the council, is responsible for administration of the City organization.
 Lacey voters elect seven City Councilmembers from the community.
 Councilmembers serve four-year terms, with municipal elections held in November of odd-numbered years.
 The City Council selects a Mayor and Deputy Mayor to serve as presiding officer during public meetings and events.

 The City Council’s primary duties are to make laws, adopt regulations and budgets, levy taxes, authorize public improvements, provide for public safety and health, approve board and commission appointments, and oversee a wide-ranging agenda for the community of Lacey.